-From its trading roots more than 180 years ago in the 1830s James Jones & Sons Ltd has had a very varied and diverse history working across many sectors and touching many communities across the UK.
+For over 180 years, the Jones family and James Jones & Sons Ltd have had a very varied and diverse history working across many sectors and touching many communities across the UK

 Tom Bruce-Jones is born – later in his life he is awarded an OBE for services to industry.

 James Jones moves his timber yard to Larbert, installing the company’s first steam driven sawmill

 Jones & Campbell starts the Torwood Foundry manufacturing stoves, grates and heating appliances

 The company supplies the oak keel and other timbers for Captain Scott’s legendary Antarctic exploration vessel, Discovery.

 Operating at least 11 mills and employing 400 men, James Jones & Sons Ltd is the leading British timber merchant and a major contributor to the war effort.

 The ship building company Jones Buckie Slip & Shipyard Ltd is created in Buckie.

 The Forestry Act creates the Forestry Commission.